shelter-kytty/hammer-interpreter/README.md

   - An extended set of builtin functions and features such as format strings/printing, custom operators, function composition, cons cells and more
   - Near-completely different syntax, favouring simple operators and semantics over keywords
   - A pivot towards expressions; all expression-statements return "something", loops are expressed through recursion, etc.
+  - An extended feature set for implementation, such as support for variadic native functions and for calling non-/native functions with native ones.

 ## Build